briancaffey/django-step-by-step/vuepress-docs/docs/topics/twelve-factor-app/README.md

 In each environment, both local and non-local, the application's processes are clearly defined.

-The CDK construct is passed a list of strings that define the processes that are run in the container for the wep services as well as the celery worker and celery beat proceses.
+The CDK construct is passed a list of strings that define the processes that are run in the container for the wep services as well as the celery worker and celery beat processes.

 ## VII: Port binding